kristoffer-dyrkorn/kristoffer-dyrkorn.github.io/cube/README.md

 }
 ```

-We will now draw the surfaces that make up the cube.
-The Canvas API already has functions for drawing and filling polygons, so it will be enough for us to send the 4 vertices that each surface consists of to the API.
-First we define the outline of the surface, and then we say which color the surface should have.
-Finally, we send the command to draw the surface itself.
+We will now draw the surfaces / polygons that make up the cube.
+The Canvas API already has functions for drawing and filling polygons, so we only need to send the 4 vertices for each surface to the API.
+We need to first define the outline of the surface, and then which color the surface should have.
+Finally, we send a command to the Canvas API to draw the surface.

 Here is the code:

 ```
 // 6 shades of blue